prashantvermaiiitb/react-flux-boiler-plate/README.md

 Concepts that we learn here is the flow of the data among the components.

-Directory Structure :-

-src
-| --- js
-| | --- actions : for having the action creator functions
-| | --- components : for having the components used in app
-| | --- dispatcher : for the dispatcher that connects actions to Store
-| | --- store : for store to provide initial and updated state
-| | --- utils : for utility functions or constants

-The initial setup for the project can be taken and learnt from my [react-stand-alone](https://github.com/prashantvermaiiitb/simple-react-node-app) app code.
+The initial setup and index / configuration files for the project have been taken from my [react-stand-alone](https://github.com/prashantvermaiiitb/simple-react-node-app) App code.

+Remaining Directory Structure :-

+src/ js / actions : for having the action creator functions src/ js / components : for having the components used in app src/ js / dispatcher : for the dispatcher that connects actions to Store src/ js / store : for store to provide initial and updated state src/ js / utils : for utility functions or constants

 Below is the flow :-
 1. <App/> : This component has to be created to be shown on the UI